 As exciting as that is that my teen asks to hear my opinion, I always try to remember that the most important thing I can do for her is to continue to make time to listen, listen to - and find value in - what is currently important to her.
 This has been one of the biggest lessons I have learned as a parent.
 Through making time to listen to our children we grow closer and gain their trust, and by respecting and finding value in what is important to them we gain their respect.
 When they trust and respect us they are more apt to value our opinions and hopefully ask for them.
 Getting to the point where our kids actually value and ask to hear our input and opinions is of utmost importance, since the greatest teaching moments come when they are openly sharing and questioning.

 "The day we created another human - was the day we chose to spend the rest of our lives putting another's needs before our own" ~ Unknown ~

-For my daughter, she shares through her iPad, she keeps all of her world on that thing - her own art and other creations, things that speak to her that she wants to share with me, things she saves for me because she thinks they will make me happy or make me laugh, touching, concerning, or inspirational blog posts, music, videos and other articles that speak to her, lots of interesting facts (she loves facts), and much, much, more.
-Now when she asks for time, after being together all day long, I know what she means.
-When I do give her my complete focus and listen to what is currently important and interesting to her, it usually doesn't take much time at all before she is content, and I now cherish those special moments where she lets me into her world :).
+For my daughter, she shares through her iPad, she keeps all of her world on that thing - her own art and other creations, things that speak to her that she wants to share with me, things she saves for me because she thinks they will make me happy or make me laugh, touching, concerning, or inspirational blog posts, music, videos and other articles, lots of interesting facts (she loves facts), and much, much, more.
+Now when she asks for time with me after being together all day long, I know what she means.
+When I do give her my complete focus and listen to what is currently important and interesting to her, it usually doesn't take much time at all before she is content, and I now cherish those special moments where she lets me into her world :)."

 Hugs & Happy Parenting!